Explicit Sequential Equilibria in LQ Deep Structured Games and Weighted Mean-Field Games

-\begin{Remark} \emph{The non-standard Riccati equation~\eqref{eq:riccati-bar-m} is different from the standard coupled Riccati equations.
-To see this, notice that the size of $n$ coupled matrix Riccati equations increases with the number of players $n$ while that of the non-standard one in~\eqref{eq:riccati-bar-m} is independent of $n$.
+\end{Proposition} \begin{proof} The proof is presented in Appendix~\ref{sec_proof_2}. \end{proof} \begin{Remark}[\textbf{Individualized cost versus collaborative cost in the infinite-population model}] \emph{Let the weights be homogeneous.
+An interesting observation is that the solution of the infinite-population game under Assumption~\ref{ass: mean-field_decoupled}, given by~\eqref{eq:optimal_non_collaborative_strategy}, is independent of matrices $\bar Q_t, \bar R_t, G^x_t$ and $G^u_t$ (i.e., the collaborative term).
+On the other hand, when the cost is equal to the collaborative term, as described in Assumption~\ref{ass:collaborative_cost}, the solution in~\eqref{eq:optimal_collaborative_strategy} depends on matrices $\bar Q_t, \bar R_t, G^x_t$ and $G^u_t$.
+This contrast highlights the conceptual difference of the solution with non-collaborative (individualized) cost and the collaborative (common) cost.
+In particular, when the individualized cost is not zero, every player in the infinite-population game decides to ignore the common welfare and makes their decisions solely based on their individualized cost.
+However, when the players have identical cost function, they have no reason to compete, so they collaborate to minimize the common cost (resulting in a different solution).
+Note that the solution of the collaborative game is equal to that of the competitive one if $Q_t=G^x_t$, $R_t=G^u_t$, $S^x_t=\bar Q_t$, and $S^u_t=\bar R_t$, $\forall t \in \mathbb{N}$, according to~\eqref{eq:optimal_non_collaborative_strategy} and~\eqref{eq:optimal_collaborative_strategy}.
+In such a case, the best selfish action is equal to the best selfless action. } \end{Remark}\ \begin{Remark} \emph{It is to be noted that the non-standard Riccati equation~\eqref{eq:riccati-bar-m} is different from the standard coupled matrix Riccati equations.
+In particular, the size of $n$-coupled standard matrix Riccati equations increases with $n$ while that of the non-standard one in~\eqref{eq:riccati-bar-m} is independent of $n$.
 In addition, for homogeneous weights, one would get $n$ exchangeable coupled matrix Riccati equations due to the exchangeablity of players; however, our proposed Riccati equation would not be exchangeable because $F_t(\alpha) \neq \bar F_t(\alpha)$.
 This difference becomes clearer when we consider $n=2$ players with homogeneous weights.
-In such a case, the classical standard two coupled Riccati equations are exchangeable, i.e., $\mathbf{P}^{1,1}_t=\mathbf{P}^{2,2}_t$, but this is not true for the non-standard Riccati equation. } \end{Remark}
+In such a case, the classical standard two coupled Riccati equations are exchangeable, i.e., $\mathbf{P}^{1,1}_t=\mathbf{P}^{2,2}_t$, but this is not the case for the non-standard Riccati equation. } \end{Remark}